Nick Harris (commentator)

 Nick Harris, informally known as Harry, is an English motorsport commentator, journalist and author.
-He provided television commentary of live MotoGP coverage for BT Sport between 1999 and 2017.
+He provided television commentary of live MotoGP coverage for the official MotoGP world feed between 1999 and 2017.
 He is known as 'the voice of MotoGP'.

 During his 18-year run as full-time commentator, Harris became known for his uniquely enthusiastic and authoritative voice.
 He retired from full-time commentary after the final race of the 2017 MotoGP World Championship at the Circuit Ricardo Tormo in Valencia, where he held his last post-race interview with multiple prominent riders at the time such as Valentino Rossi, Dani Pedrosa, Jorge Lorenzo and Marc Márquez.
 Since then, he still writes blog posts by the name of Nick Harris Blog before the start of each race, which get published on the official MotoGP website.

 Early life

 Harris was born in 1947 at the Radcliffe Infirmary in Oxford and lived in the small village of Cumnor, near Oxford in Oxfordshire, England.
 His father was a big sports entheusiast and growing up, he loved playing sports himself.
 He was also a big fan of his local football club Oxford United, whom he supports to this day.
 While his parents were not very interested in motorcycle racing or racing in general, Harris' interest for motorcycle racing was first sparked when he first saw motocross races on his parents' black-and-white television.
 This is also where he first saw Isle of Man TT winner Graham Walker and his son Murray Walker, who started his commentator career around this time.
 When he discovered the Motorcycle speedway at the Oxford Stadium in Cowley and later visited Mallory Park with his father, where he saw and heard the six-cylinder Honda of Mike Hailwood for the first time, this interest was further sparked.

 When he was a child, he attended Cumnor CE School.
 During his teenage years, he went to Magdalen College but left with one O level after two "pathetic attempts", as he called it himself in his autobiography.
 Harris went to school with motocross rider Keith Hickman and knew his brother very well.
 After graduation, his parents offered him a job as a clerk in a local solicitors' office but was not suited for the job.
 At his next job he worked behind the counter in a sports shop while also working as a disc jockey in the evenings to further increase his income.
 His third job involved being a representative for "a Manchester-based sports company".

 In his autobiography Never Say Never: The Inside Story of the Motorcycle World Championships, Harris has stated that he likes cricket and has played it for over 50 years but prefers playing football instead.
 He also stated that he frequently suffered from acute homesickness and wrote postcards to his parents every day as a result.

 In 1973, Harris witnessed his first ever grand prix motorcycle racing grand prix, which was the 1973 Dutch TT.